 AFA asked the federal government to remove counterproductive restrictions that make it hard for breeders to maintain a genetically diverse population by limiting the breeders to whom they may sell.
 When breeders are free to work with each other, they have better options for breeding larger, healthier flocks, further helping conservation efforts.
-Moreover, when the breeders can meet the public’s demand for golden parakeets, it reduces incentives for people to illegally capture wild birds.
+Moreover, when the breeders can meet the public’s demand for golden conures, it reduces incentives for people to illegally capture wild birds.